Gold Coast Airport Central

 There are two types of mammography; screening and diagnostic.

 Screening Mammograms are performed if you have no breast abnormality or family history.
 Diagnostic exams are performed when you do have a symptom such as a lump.
+Under Medicare rules, women with a family history (with or without symptoms), fall into the diagnostic category.
 There is no technical difference in the actual mammogram you will undergo.